grap/grap-odoo-business/sale_recovery_moment/readme/CONFIGURE.rst

 .. figure:: ../static/description/sale_recovery_place_tree.png

+Note:

+If you set a shipping product on your recovery place, it will be added to the sale order, when confirming it.

 * A ``sale.recovery.moment`` is a moment during the customers have the possibility to recover their sales; A recovery moment is described by a min date and a max date for the recovery and a place where the sale orders is